webstean/webstean/README.md

   subject        = "repo:${each.value.full_name}:environment:${var.environment_name}"
 }

-## Add a Federation identity for GitHub to an Azure User Managed Identity (UMI)
+## Example: Add a Federation identity for GitHub to an Azure User Managed Identity (UMI)
 ## This works, even if you don't have the ability to created applications within Entra ID
 resource "azurerm_federated_identity_credential" "example_federation" {
   for_each = github_repository.example